 Officers consider that there is currently insufficient information within the SHMA to provide adequate evidence for policy development in this area.
 Officers are currently considering ways in which the SHMA can be updated to include more comprehensive information on this topic.
 This is linked to work currently being undertaken to update the Council's Housing Strategy.

-4.6.3 Officer recommendation That further research is undertaken, in conjunction with key stakeholders, in the specific requirements of older people and other vulnerable groups. :0 ne specific requirements of older people and other vullerable groups.
+That further research is undertaken, in conjunction with key stakeholders, in to the specific requirements of older people and other vulnerable groups.

 5.0 Green Infrastructure and the Environment

 5.1 Green Belt Boundary